-Sarah serves as the General Manager at a music management company Watchdog Management, where she has spent the last ten years overseeing day-to-day operations for clients like Mother Mother, Matthew Koma, producer Brian Howes and more.
+Sarah serves as the General Manager at a music management company Watchdog Management, where she has spent the last ten years overseeing day-to-day operations for clients like Mother Mother (Universal), Corb Lund, Matthew Koma (RCA), Weathers (RCA) and more.
 As GM, Sarah handles new business exploration, oversees internal operations, staff management, and ensures the company vision is being executed on a daily basis.

 Prior to working at Watchdog, Sarah worked for Macklam Feldman Management, a company that currently manages Elvis Costello, Diana Krall, Ry Cooder, James Taylor, among others.
 Before entering the management field, Sarah worked at The Feldman Agency as Promotions Coordinator for Canada's largest full service talent agency.
 She grew up in Northern Alberta putting on punk rock shows and skateboard competitions as a teenager.